The winners of the 2015 Northern Territory Training Awards are:

 After a broad career including working in the health and employment and training sectors, Josephine now enjoys working outdoors and learning new skills.
 Her commitment to learning is demonstrated by her willingness to travel long distances to undertake courses and spend many weeks away from home and family in order to achieve her qualifications.

 Studying her Diploma of Logistics through a stressful work period helped Karen adjust to a changing work environment.
 She saw the completion of her diploma as an opportunity to structure her learning and support her team during a tumultuous time as the curtailment of operations at Rio Tinto Alcan was proceeding.

 The learnings from her studies assisted Karen in maintaining productivity while managing change effectively and with sensitivity.
 She says her sense of loss and grief in having to support the dismantling of a team of six years standing was counterbalanced by her focus on completing the diploma.
-She believes the benefits of her VET experience may assist other workplaces going through major change.
+She believes the benefits of her vocational education and training (VET) experience may assist other workplaces going through major change.

 Karen’s VET experience has stimulated her to continue with her learning journey.
 She is researching further education opportunities she can pursue in a remote location such as Gove.